 The town collects and manages data that represents information assets that are important to both the town and to the community.
 The town is committed to:

-Strategy, Policy and Communications is responsible for:
+Strategy, Policy and Communications:

-Users of town data are responsible for:
+Users of town data:

 Data: is individual (or a collection of) facts, statistics, values or information.

 Dataset: is a collection of data stored in a machine-readable format.

 Machine-readable: is a format that can be automatically read and processed by a computer.
 Machine-readable data must be structured data (the structural relation between elements is explicit).
 The machine-readable format may depend on the type of data (e.g., machine-readable formats for geographic data may differ from those for numerical data).
 Not all electronic (or digital) files are machine-readable (e.g., a scanned PDF with a table of budget data is human-readable, not machine-readable).

 Open data: is data that can be freely used, shared and built-on by anyone, anywhere, for any purpose.

 Open by default: means that all town data should be publicly available, unless there are privacy, security or legal reasons to not release the data.

 Open data catalogue: is a single point of access available on oakville.ca where the town’s open data can be accessed.